Skip to contents

 Model biases

 Before diving into the analyses of climate model projections, it is essential to examine model biases.
-Defining biases can be somewhat arbitrary as it depends on the specific and intended usage of climate models.
-However, CAVAanalytics offers a flexible and straightforward approach to conducting this analysis.
+CAVAanalytics offers a flexible and straightforward approach to conducting this analysis.
 Let’s begin by exploring the differences in mean climatology between the CORDEX-CORE historical experiments and ERA5.

 # you can specify the season.
 In this case we are looking at the whole year